-As a self-taught animator, I've honed my skills in 2D and 3D computer animation, incorporating the handmade feel of techniques like stop motion.
-I've had the privilege of working on some really interesting projects, including animating the original artwork from the children's classic Ivor the Engine for a BBC 2W promo, and the BBC animated series The Adventures and Abney and Teal.
+As a self-taught animator, I’ve developed my skills in both 2D and 3D computer animation, often blending in the handmade feel of stop-motion techniques.
+I’ve had the opportunity to work on a range of creative projects, including animating original artwork from the children’s classic Ivor the Engine for a BBC 2W promo, and contributing to the BBC series The Adventures of Abney and Teal.

 Ivor the Engine